Michi-Tsubaki/mevius/genesis-rl/README.md

 ```

 ## How to train ?
-3. Run following command from this directory.
+3. Run following command in your terminal from this directory.
 ```
 ./mevius_train.py
 ```